-In China, we had a gross loss of US\$576.7 million, US\$1,218.7 million and US\$664.8 million in the years ended December 31, 2020, 2021 and 2022, respectively.
-Our negative gross margin in China narrowed from 120.4% in 2020 to 55.9% in 2021, and further to 16.2% in 2022, demonstrating a significant improvement in our margins from 2020 to 2022.
+- China: We incurred gross losses in China during the Track Record Period.
+We recorded . a gross loss of US\$576.7 million, US\$1,218.7 million, US\$664.8 million, US\$267.9 million and US\$17.1 million, and a negative gross margin of 120.4%, 55.9%, 16.2%, 13.7% and 0.8% in 2020, 2021, 2022 and for the six months ended June 30, 2022 and 2023, respectively.
+We have demonstrated significant improvements in our margins from 2020 to 2022 and in the six months ended June 30, 2023.
 Our historical loss-making positions in China were primarily attributable to our continued investments in technology infrastructure, scale and expansion.
 Capitalizing on such investments, we have grown rapidly in China since our entry into the market in March 2020, achieving significant growth in parcel volume and market share during the Track Record Period.
-In China, we handled 12,025.6 million parcels in 2022, representing a market share of 10.9% by parcel volume in 2022.
-We have built a vast network of regional sponsors, network partners and end consumers, becoming one of the very few newcomers in the industry that successfully took a sizable share of the market from major players.
-From the fourth quarter of 2020 to the fourth quarter of 2022, we were the fastest-growing express delivery operator in China among major players, as well as the fastest among our peers in China to achieve a scale of 50 million peak daily parcel volume, according to Frost & Sullivan.

-For others, namely, our cross-border and New Markets operations, we had a gross loss of US\$81.5 million in 2022, compared to gross profits in 2020 and 2021, as we tapped into the New Markets and continued to expand our cross-border operation in 2022.
-We expect to continue to selectively invest in our cross-border operations and ramp up our operations in New Markets.
+In China, we handled 12.025.6 million parcels in 2022, representing a market share of 10.9% by parcel volume in 2022.
+We furthered increased our market share to 11.7% and 12.6% in June and July 2023, respectively.
+We were one of the very few newcomers in the industry that successfully took a sizable share of the market from major players.
+From the fourth quarter of 2020 to the fourth quarter of 2022, we were the fastest-growing express delivery operator in China among major players in terms of parcel volume, as well as the fastest among our peers in China to achieve a scale of 50 million peak daily parcel volume, according to Frost & Sullivan. - Others: For our cross-border services and New Markets operations, we had a gross loss of US\$81.5 million in 2022, compared to gross profits of US\$3.3 million and US\$11.8 million in 2020 and 2021, as we just started to enter express delivery services in the New Markets and continued to expand our cross-border services in 2022.
+We recorded a gross loss of US\$9.5 million for the six months ended June 30, 2023.
+During the Track Record Period, each country in the New Markets incurred a gross loss, as our operations in these markets are still in the ramp-up stage.
+We expect to continue to selectively invest in our cross-border operations and ramp up our operations in the New Markets.

-Despite our continuous growth in revenue and volume and our narrowing negative gross margin from 2020 to 2022, we incurred operating losses and net operating cash outflow, mainly due to the gross loss incurred in our operations in China during each period of the Track Record Period and to a much lesser extent, cross-border and New Markets business in 2022.
+Despite our continuous growth in revenue and volume and our narrowing negative gross margin from 2020 to 2022, we incurred operating losses and net operating cash outflow, mainly due to (i) the gross loss incurred in our operations in China during the three years ended December 31, 2022 and (ii) to a much lesser extent, our cross-border and the New Markets businesses in 2022.